 To be able to compile and execute a Java program that uses the SQLJ framework you need to have three things.
-First, you need to have the Java Standard Development Toolkit (SDK) installed.
-This environment is free of charge and could be downloaded from: http://java.sun.com/j2se/1.4.2/download.html.
-Secondly, you need to have the SQLJ precompiler (sqlj.exe) and the SQLJ Java package (sqlj.zip, usually found under c:\SQLLIB\Java).
-Last, you need to have the program nmake.exe and the batch-file embprep.bat (usually found in c:\MyProg).
+First, you need to have the J2SE Development Kit (JDK) installed.
+This could environment is free of charge and be downloaded http://java.sun.com/j2se/1.5.0/download.jsp.
+Secondly, you need to have the SQLJ precompiler (sqlj.exe) and the SQLJ Java package (sqlj.zip, usually found under C:\Program Files\IBM\SQLLIB\java or where you have installed DB2).
+Last, you need to have the program nmake.exe and the batch-file embprep.bat (placed in c:\MyProg at your prepared environment)1.